simonesilvestroni/m2m-website/_pages/ethics.md

 ## Website architecture

 By adopting an <abbr title="Static Site Generator">SSG</abbr> as the dynamic engine to build a static website, I pursue [fighting webwaste](https://silviamaggidesign.com/design-digested/biased-ai/#webwaste).
-Compared to the previous version, the website has an impressive reduction of **724MB** in size.
+The impressive reduction in size, compared to the previous version, is `724 MB`.

 {: .d-inline-block .border .border-3 .rounded .mt-3 .px-3 .py-3 }
 [Technical details about the website](/colophon/) →

 ## Decentralization

-The website is part of [Indieweb](https://indieweb.org/), therefore it’s capable of sending and receiving [webmentions](https://alistapart.com/article/webmentions-enabling-better-communication-on-the-internet/), a quasi-web standard for replying, liking and reposting other people’s posts on their websites.
+Part of [Indieweb](https://indieweb.org/), the website is capable of sending and receiving [webmentions](https://alistapart.com/article/webmentions-enabling-better-communication-on-the-internet/), a quasi-web standard for replying, liking and reposting other people’s posts on their websites.

 ## Small web